 Figure 3.6: Transfer functions for a Cubic Stewart platform expressed in the Cartesian frame.
-Two locations of the $\{B\}$ frame are considered: at the cube's center (b) and at the center of mass of the moving body (a).
+Two locations of the $\{B\}$ frame are considered: at the center of mass of the moving body (a) and at the cube's center (b).